|Support||Help Desk, Phone & Knowledge Base|

 And on the same theme, most of the time a basic install of Google Analytics is fine.
 But for others, adding conversion pixels, tweaking the analytics code or making edits is key.

 Unfortunately, Volusion really falls down on the latter issues.
-Not that competitors like BigCommerce or Shopify have world-changing content management systems or built-in blog setups, but at least they have them available.
+Not that competitors like Shopify have world-changing content management systems or built-in blog setups, but at least they have them available.
 Volusion has very minimal options available.

 Volusion also falls flat on easy analytics implementation.
 You have Analytics installed on the Dashboard via Google Tag Manager (which can run Google Analytics).
 But I have yet to be able to get access to that account.
 In fact, Volusion recommend installing yet another Google Analytics account on the website.
 Sure…you can do that.
 But it’s incredibly amateurish, in addition to slowing page load time and adding yet more page bloat.
 The whole point Google Tag Manager is to let it fire once, and allow it to lazy load all the tracking scripts in the background.